 - Mop again: Again, mop your way around the room, starting on the same part of the floor as the step before.
 Rinse the mop every 3-square feet, wring out the water, and continue.

 - Dry: If the mopped area is enclosed, create a breeze with an electric fan or open the windows for natural airflow to dry.

 Tips and Tricks

 - Grease spots: Sprinkle kitty litter, sawdust, or cornstarch over the grease and leave to absorb for 24 hours.
 Then remove by sweeping or vacuuming.

 - Dry stains: Slightly moisten the area and add a few drops of detergent.
 Stand for 45 minutes to soak and lift the stain.
 Pour boiling water over and scrub with a medium bristled brush.
 Then mop the area with clean water to remove suds.

 - Do: Inspect the floor and clean any marks weekly.

-- Don’t: Clean with vinegar (acid), as it can eat away at your concrete floor resulting in unwanted patterns referred to as etching.
+- Don’t: Clean with vinegar (acid), as it can eat away at your concrete floor.
+You cannot use the acidic property of vinegar in cleaning unsealed concrete floors which would result in unwanted patterns referred to as etching.